lizmowrer/portfolio/README.md

 - Collaborated with a diverse global team to complete tasks and deliver timely and accurate projects

 **Excel and Tableau Trainee @ The Global Career Accelerator (_January 2023 - May 2023_)**
-- Applied advanced Excel techniques including XLOOKUP, PivotTables, PivotCharts, and A/B testing to explore business problems and support decision-making
+- Applied advanced Excel techniques, including XLOOKUP, PivotTables, PivotCharts, and A/B testing, to explore business problems and support decision-making
 - Built clear, interactive dashboards in Tableau using calculated fields, parameters, and blended data to communicate key insights to stakeholders
 - Practiced data storytelling, visualization best practices, and hypothesis-driven analysis to generate actionable recommendations for business leaders
 - Gained hands-on experience presenting findings to diverse audiences and collaborating with a global team in a simulated professional setting using large datasets for enterprise-level business scenarios